-Severe Morning Sickness Could Worsen Mental Health Issues & Cause Serious Complications, Study Finds
+Severe Morning Sickness Could Actually Make Women Suicidal, Study Finds

 This week, British researchers published new findings on the impact of hyperemesis gravidarum (HG) — an extreme form of morning sickness — on women’s mental health.
 The condition can cause extreme and uncontrollable bouts of nausea and vomiting, according to the study.
 But more than that, women with HG often suffer from dehydration, malnutrition, weight loss, and fatigue so severe that they become incapable of caring for themselves.
 So it’s probably not surprising that the study found severe morning sickness can worsen mental health issues for pregnant women — increasing their chances for seeking abortion, self-harm, or even suicide, the researchers concluded.